dimgerasimou/dwmasyncblocks/README.md

 - wireplumber or pamixer
 - networkmanager

-If you use pipewire make sure wireplumber is selected in in the install script, else if you use pulseaudio change wireplumber to pamixer in the script:
+If you use pulseaudio change wireplumber to pamixer in the install script:

 `/install.sh`
 ```bash